AxonIQ/axon-quick-start/chat-scaling-out/README.md

 Visit: [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html)

+<b>Note</b>: The Swagger UI does not support the 'Subscription Query' further on in the assignment, as Swagger does not support
+streaming results.
+Issuing a regular `curl` operation, or something along those lines, is recommended to check the Subscription Query.

 ### H2 Console ###
 The application has the H2 Console configured, so you can peek into the database's contents.